-If you need to make a claim, follow the instructions set out in your policy documentation.
-All claims should continue to be submitted to Gefion or its appointed claims handling agent in the normal way.
+If you need to make a claim, follow the instructions set out in your Gefion policy documentation.

-If you need to check on the status of an existing claim, liaise with the claims handling agent who was previously dealing with your claim.
+If you need to check on the status of an existing claim, liaise with the claims handler who was previously dealing with your claim.

 Yes, Gefion will continue to make claim payments as normal.

 You should refer to your policy documentation to check the name of the insurance company your policy cover is with.
 If you are still unsure you should contact the broker who you purchased the policy from.